 Washington and Lee is an excellent University thanks to the contributions of students like you.
 If you choose to become a member of our Greek community, you join a long-standing tradition of excellence, and a tradition whose values will benefit you long after graduation.

 On behalf of Washington and Lee's Panhellenic Community, we would like to welcome you to our campus.
 During your first year, you have countless opportunities and the capability to shape your own college experience.
 As you begin to make decisions about the right path for you, we encourage you to familiarize yourself with sorority life and to consider joining the strong Greek tradition at W&L. This Recruitment Book will aid you in the process.

-W&L is proud to have five outstanding National Panhellenic Conference (NPC) groups on campus: Alpha Delta Pi, Chi Omega, Kappa Alpha Theta, Kappa Kappa Gamma, and Pi Beta Phi.
-Comprised of all sorority members, the W&L Panhellenic Association represents about 80% of the women on campus; it is the largest women's interest group at Washington and Lee University.
+W&L is proud to have five outstanding National Panhellenic Conference (NPC) groups and one local group on campus: Alpha Delta Pi, Chi Omega, Kappa Alpha Theta, Kappa Kappa Gamma, Pi Beta Phi, and Delta Society.
+Comprised of all sorority members, the W&L Panhellenic Council represents about 76% of the women on campus; it is the largest women's interest group at Washington and Lee University.

 We encourage you to keep an open mind throughout the recruitment process and to seek the chapter where you feel most comfortable.
-Washington and Lee's formal NPC sorority recruitment will take place the first week of winter term, January 2015.
+Washington and Lee's formal sorority recruitment will take place immediately before winter term classes in January.
 In addition to this Recruitment book, your Recruitment Guides (Rho Gammas) are an excellent resource.

 We strongly recommend that you get involved on campus and take an active role in finding your niche at W&L; Greek Life is one of your many options!
 If we can help in any way, please don't hesitate to contact us.